 If you’re looking to start spring off with a fresh, beautiful, white smile, contact us at LeDowns Dentistry.
 We are your source for teeth whitening in Denver and we’re one of the select dentists nationwide to offer Kor in-office, professional teeth whitening.

-We firmly believe that being a general dentist in Denver doesn’t mean we must be average.
+We firmly believe that being a Denver CO Dentist doesn’t mean we must be average.
 Instead, we believe it means taking the qualities we most admire about the people here and incorporating them into our practice so we can better serve the population.
 That’s what bringing better smiles to Denver is all about.

 When people are asked what they wish they could change about their smile, the number one answer is to have whiter teeth.
 There are many foods and habits that work against this desire though, including smoking, coffee, tea, and wine.
 One walk down a toothpaste aisle at a major retailer will yield dozens of products claiming to work against these lifestyle habits to give you a whiter smile.
 However, these products just can’t get you the whitest and brightest smile possible.

 Professional whitening uses stronger products that can’t be sold over the counter because a licensed doctor is supervising the application.
 There are different systems available in various forms, like pens, trays, and lights.
 Each used in a professional office are going to be stronger than anywhere else, but not all methods are created equal.
 Many dentists will offer free whitening for life because they use an inferior product.

 The system we use in our office though is cutting edge technology that gives you a whiter, brighter smile than any of the other products.
 It is called the Kor Whitening System.
 Developed by Dr. Rod Kurthy, a renowned bleaching expert, you can see drastic results even after the first visit.
 Over the counter products can remove some of the surface stains that are most obvious, but the Kor Whitening System works harder to reveal a winter white smile.